 In recent years, Oswalt has enjoyed a wave of TV success with roles on such shows as United States of Tara, Bored to Death, Justified, Agents of S.H.I.E.L.D. and Veep, among others.
 He is also an in-demand voice-over talent, working on several animated series, including We Bare Bears, Archer, and BoJack Horseman.
 Oswalt has published two books, Zombie Spaceship Wasteland (2011) and Silver Screen Fiend (2015).
 In 2016, he released his comedy special, Patton Oswalt: Talking for Clapping, for which he received a Grammy Award for Best Comedy Album.

-Oswalt was married to true crime writer Michelle McNamara from 2005 until her death in 2016.
-The couple welcomed their only child together, daughter Alice, in 2009.
+Oswalt married true crime writer Michelle McNamara in 2005, and they had a daughter, Alice, in 2009.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!